 To the purchaser: the law in some countries requires that the written warranty for this cochlear implant must be made available for the patient's review before it is sold to them.
 The Cochlear terms and conditions of warranty should therefore be given to the patient before implantation of the cochlear implant.
 The warranty is included in the document pack.

 Symbols

 The following symbols may appear on your implant or implant packaging:

 Fragile, handle with care

-Do not use if package is damaged
+Do not use if package is damaged and consult instructions for use

 Consult instructions for use